Types of tea: the ultimate guide

-Read our expert guide to tea.
+Read our expert guide to different tea types.
 If you’re a lover of a good brew, discover new varieties, plus how to make the ultimate cuppa using tested brewing methods.

 There is so much more to tea than an everyday teabag.
 Not only are there many different types, but also different growing regions across the globe from China to Africa, Nepal to Cornwall.
 Our love for a good mug of ‘builder's’ doesn’t mean we have to ignore all the other delicious leaves beyond that industrially processed bag.